Plasmode/ZZ80RC/README.md

 * [ZZ80Mon](SysSoftware/ZZ80Mon.hex) is the bootstrap monitor for ZZ80RC.
 It has simple commands to load files, edit/display memory, display RAM disk, zero/fill memory, test memory, copy bootstrap to physical page 0, copy CP/M to RAM disk, and boot CP/M. The software is assembled using Zilog ZDS v3.68.
 Here is source of ver 0.28 [ZZ80Mon](SysSoftware/ZZ80mon.asm)

 * [ZZ80CPM22](SysSoftware/ZZ80CPM22.hex) is CP/M2.2 executable tailored for ZZ80RC.
 It is loaded into 0xDC00-0xFFFF with ZZ80Mon.
 Use 'C2' command to copy it into RAM disk and use 'B2' command to boot into CP/M2.2.
 The software is assembled using Zilog ZDS v3.68.
 Here is the source of ver 1.1 of [ZZ80CPM22](SysSoftware/ZZ80CPM22.asm)
+* [ZZ80CPM22CF0x10](SysSoftware/CPM22allCF0x10.hex) is CP/M2.2 executable for ZZ80RC with an official RC2014 CF board strapped to I/O address 0x10-0x17.
+It is loaded into 0xDC00-0xFFFF with ZZ80Mon.
+Use 'C2' command to copy it into RAM disk and use 'B2' command to boot into CP/M2.2.
+The software is assembled using Zilog ZDS v3.68.
+Here is the source of [ZZ80CPM22CF0x10](SysSoftware/CPM22allCF0x10.asm)

 * [CPM22DRI](SysSoftware/CPM22DRI.HEX) is system files for CP/M2.2.
 Use ZZ80Mon to load it into RAM disk A: It includes the XMODEM.COM file transfer program.
 CPM22DRI image is created using cpmtools.
 ### Manuals